 7. A simplistic explanation of why Han became cynical

 Han Solo is a pretty cynical guy in the original Star Wars.
-When going on the mission to rescue Leia, he’s clearly only interested in the money.
+When going on the mission to rescue Leia, he says he’s only interested in the money.
 This makes it much more powerful when he ultimately comes back to save the day.
-With Solo, it’s necessary that Han remains fairly jaded by the end so that this leads into the start of A New Hope.
+With Solo, it’s necessary that Han remains seemingly pretty jaded by the end so that this leads into the start of A New Hope.

 But the movie runs the risk of offering an overly simplistic explanation of why Han became the way he is.
 A lot of fan theories revolve around there being some dramatic event that leaves Han in a dark place.
 Maybe Emilia Clarke’s character dies in front of him, or maybe Woody Harrelson’s character betrays him.